 I had so many questions!

-I spent a few years doing research, however, and in this post, I’ll share with you what I learned about the European Jews, and the European Jewish DNA ethnicity.
+I spent a few years doing research, however, and in this post, I’ll share with you what I learned about the European Jewish people.
+This helped me learn more about my family and my Jewish ancestry.

 Cool fact: If you have European Jewish DNA, then you should know that you are in excellent company.
 Albert Einstein, one of the most remarkable scientists in history, was a European Jew.